 Cosgrove's throat was sewn up and he was kept in the Bridewell.
 An inquest into his wife's death returned a verdict of wilful murder, having heard they lived on bad terms and she had 'frequently expressed her fear of being beaten'.

 On 28th February Cosgrove died and an inquest into his death returned a verdict of Felo De Se, literally 'felon of himself'.
-In those days those who committed suicide were given a shameful burial and Cosgrove was buried at the crossroads of Vauxhall Road, Great Crosshall Street, Hatton Garden and Tithebarn Street.
+In those days those who committed suicide were given a shameful burial and Cosgrove was buried with a stake through his body at the crossroads of Vauxhall Road, Great Crosshall Street, Hatton Garden and Tithebarn Street.
 The idea of this was that by being buried in the centre of a cross, he would never rise again to commit such deeds.
 It was not until the Burial of Suicide Act of 1823 that this practice was outlawed.

 Nearly forty years later, in 1854, workmen were excavating trenches for sewer pipes here when a rotting corpse was discovered.
 Older locals recalled what had happened between Cosgrove and his wife but rather than re-inter his remains in the Necropolis, they were simply covered over, where they continue to lie under the tarmac to this day.